Membership & Licence

-OMIP: Application for Membership & Authorisation (Licence) to act as an Insolvency Practitioner
+Application for Membership & Licence to act as an Insolvency Practitioner

-Application for Individual Ordinary Membership for an applicant who can show that he/she:
+Application for Ordinary Membership for an applicant who can show that he/she:

-- Holds a current authorisation to act as an IP from another recognised professional body or competent authority.
+- holds a current authorisation to act as an Insolvency Practitioner (IP) from another Recognised Professional Body (RPB) or competent authority.

-Application for Authorisation (Licence) to act as an Insolvency Practitioner for an applicant who, whether or not intending to take appointments can show that he/she:
+Application for licence to act as an Insolvency Practitioner for an applicant who, whether or not intending to take appointments can show that he/she:

 - is fit and proper to act as an Insolvency Practitioner (IP);

-- meets acceptable requirements as to qualifications and practical training and experience; and
+- meets acceptable qualifications, practical training and experience requirements; and

-- has undertaken relevant continuing professional education; and, in respect of an applicant intending to take appointments, can show that he/she:.
+- has undertaken relevant continuing professional development; and, for applicants intending to take appointments, can show that he/she:

 - has in place security or caution, and insurance, for the proper performance of their functions.
 Further details of the membership criteria are provided in the IPA Authorisation Criteria.

-- If you wish to apply for membership of the IPA but NOT authorisation to act as an Insolvency Practitioner, you should use Form IM(O)1.
+- If you wish to apply for membership of the IPA but NOT a licence to act as an Insolvency Practitioner, you should use this form.

-- If you are applying to renew a current IPA authorisation you should use Form IP2 (Renewal), which will be sent to you automatically prior to the expiry of your current authorisation.
+- If you would like to renew a current IPA licence, you will be sent the renewal form prior to the expiry of your current licence.

-- Continuity of Authorisation: If you are seeking to move your authorisation from another RPB or the Secretary of State to the IPA, you should ordinarily ensure that your application is received at the IPA by no later than six weeks before your current authorisation is due to expire to allow time for checks and any queries to be cleared, and for consideration by the Regulation & Conduct Committee: you cannot act as an IP if your authorisation lapses and you have yet to be issued with another one.
+- Continuity of Licence: If you are seeking to move your licence from another RPB or the Secretary of State for Business, Energy and Industrial Strategy to the IPA, you should ensure that your application is received at the IPA at least six weeks before your current licence is due to expire, to allow time for checks and any queries to be cleared, and for consideration by the Regulation & Conduct Committee.
+Please note that you cannot act as an IP if your authorisation lapses and you have yet to be issued with another one.

-- In the event that your application is granted, you will be required to relinquish any current authorisation issued by another RPB or the Secretary of State from the date that your IPA authorisation is effective.
+- In the event that your application is granted, you will be required to relinquish any current licence issued by another RPB or the Secretary of State for Business, Energy and Industrial Strategy, from the date that your IPA authorisation is effective.

-(CVAs) & Receiverships papers.
-For a full insolvency licence, then all three papers must be sat and passed.
+For a full insolvency licence, all three papers of the JIE must be sat and passed.

 Eligibility (Insurance and Bonding)

-An appointment taker IP is required by the IPA Professional Indemnity Insurance (PII) Regulations to have PII cover; and by the Insolvency Practitioners Regulations to have a general penalty (enabling) bond for £250,000, together with specific penalty bonds in relation to individual insolvencies to which he/she is appointed.
+An appointment-taking IP is required by the IPA Professional Indemnity Insurance (PII) Regulations to have PII cover; and by the Insolvency Practitioners Regulations to have a general penalty (enabling) bond for £250,000, together with specific penalty bonds in relation to individual insolvencies to which he/she is appointed.

-Please provide with your application a copy of your current general penalty bond or a copy of a quotation document evidencing that you have applied for such a bond and confirmation that such a bond will be issued upon successful completion of this application.
+Please provide a copy of your current general penalty bond or a copy of a quotation document with your application, evidencing that you have applied for such a bond along with confirmation that a bond will be issued upon successful completion of the application.

-On the issue of an appointment taker authorisation, the original enabling bond will be required to be submitted to, and is retained by, the IPA.
+On the issue of an appointment-taking licence, the original enabling bond will be required to be submitted to, and is retained by, the IPA.

-Please provide in relation to Part 4(b) certification from one or more of the IPs for whom you have worked of your experience and particularly of your higher insolvency work experience: the certification may be made on the application itself at Part 4(b) or may be provided separately.
+Please provide certification of your experience and particularly of your higher insolvency work experience, from one or more of the IPs for whom you have worked.
+The certification may be made on the application itself or may be provided separately.

 Fitness and Probity

-The IPA may make such further and other enquiries of third parties as it considers appropriate as to your fitness and probity to be an IP authorised by it.
+The IPA may make such further and other enquiries of third parties as it considers appropriate as to your fitness and probity to be a licensed IP.

 You should immediately notify the IPA of any changes in your practice

-before or after your authorisation is issued, including changes in where you work; changes in where your cases are administered; and changes in your nominated successor IP (or ‘alternate’).
+before or after your licence is issued, including changes to where you work; changes to where your cases are administered; and changes to your nominated successor IP (or ‘alternate’).